-This chapter contains mentions of murder and the depiction of corpses.
+This chapter contains mentions of murder, depictions of vomiting, bodily fluids, corpses.

 Pala Winstead has just murdered herself.

 She lies crumpled in the ditch, skin blue and cold in the glow that hangs upon the highest eaves.
 The last moments of her assaulter’s struggle still hum back and forth in her brain, that frantic darting of eyes, the cries of “no” that resonate still in her very own throat.

 Her shirt is already beginning to soak in the mucky water, and her phone is vibrating in her pocket.

 Both phones are.
 Both phones, in both pockets.